Dissident11/First-project-with-pygame/README.md

-Very low level version of a modified "Space Invaders" This was just a test for learning the basics of pygame library
+Very low level version of a modified "Space Invaders".
+Just a test for learning the basics of pygame library.